swem-st/InfoTrack.Assignment/README.md

  - Test command: `dotnet test InfoTrack.Assignment.Tests`
  - Build command: `dotnet build`
  - For Angular, navigate to the Client directory and run `npm install` to install dependencies, then `ng serve` to start the development server.

+ **Note:** The API and Client projects need to be run simultaneously for the application to work correctly.
+If you download the ZIP file from Git, make sure the solution folder retains the name "InfoTrack.Assignment".

 ![image](https://github.com/swem-st/InfoTrack.Assignment/assets/61904722/6e7ed251-a5b4-4a06-9438-3284bfa54f3a)